Joe Hall (American football)

-Joe Luther Hall Jr. (born November 3, 1979) is an American football administrator, coach, and former fullback / running back who is currently the director of football student-athlete development for the Kansas State Wildcats.
+Joe Luther Hall Jr. (born November 3, 1979) is an American football administrator, coach, and former fullback / running back who is currently the director of player development for the South Florida Bulls.
 After attending Artesia High School in California, he played college football at Palomar College and Kansas State, leading the former to the national junior college championship as a sophomore.
 At Kansas State, Hall spent three seasons, redshirting one, being described at over 300 pounds "the largest running back to ever rush for 100 yards in an NCAA game" by Sports Illustrated.
 Following his time at Kansas State, he spent several seasons in the National Football League (NFL) with the St. Louis Rams, Kansas City Chiefs, and Oakland Raiders as well as in NFL Europe with the Rhein Fire.
+Before working at South Florida, Hall served from 2019 to 2025 as director of football student-athlete development for the Kansas State Wildcats.

 Early life and education

 Hall was born on November 3, 1979, in Compton, California.
 Weighing 265 pounds by high school, he played football, baseball, and basketball at Artesia High School.
 He had not played football before joining Artesia, but was able to convince the coaches to allow him to play running back and scored 35 touchdowns on the junior varsity team.
 "I was bigger and faster than everybody," he said.
 "I'd just take the ball and run until someone stopped me.
 At my size, no one wanted to tackle me."
 As a senior, despite playing in only seven games, Hall managed to run for 1,997 yards and 30 touchdowns.

 In basketball, Hall was an All-CIF Southern Section player.
 In baseball, he was an All-American as an outfielder and in 1997, Hall was drafted in the 29th round (865th overall) of the Major League Baseball draft by the Detroit Tigers.
 He declined the offer to be in the Tigers' farm system, stating he wanted to play college football and baseball.
 When Hall tried to join a four-year school, he failed to fully qualify academically, which revealed his "biggest weakness," according to the North County Times, which Hall stated was "staying focused on and off the field.
 I get bored."